milindhvijay/noSleep/README.md

 noSleep start
 ```

-This will compile, install to `~/bin`, set up launchd, and start the daemon.
+This will compile, install to `~/bin`, set up launchd (bootstrap), and start the daemon.

 ## Usage